Alaska Packing List

 7. Bug Spray.
 Although I feel it was far from the perfect solution, it is better to have bug spray than to not.
 Regardless of the brand, it may be wise to bring large ziplock bags or packing cubes to store clothing that has been sprayed.
 The smell transfered to my other clothing.
 This would also allow you to keep dirty clothing separate.

 8. Mosquito net.
-I never thought a face net would be necessary until I spent a day in Denali.
-After doing a 5 hours hike, this net was my best friend.
+I never thought a face net would be necessary until I spent a day in Denali National Park.
+After doing a 5 hour hike, this net was my best friend.

 9. Binoculars.
-If you are going into Denali, binoculars are great for animal sightings.
+If you are going into Denali national park, binoculars are great for animal sightings.
 I was one of the few that did not bring any on the bus ride into Denali.
 Sheep Mountain Lodge did provide a pair in the cabin during your stay, which was nice.

 10. Camera.
 If you are a photographer, this is the place to bring all of your camera equipment.
 I have a Nikon, but for ease, I typically take almost all of my photos on my iphone.
 This is one place that I wish I had my Nikon.